Set up Incus for Debusine

 Install Incus

-Incus is a recent fork from LXD and is not yet present in any stable Debian releases.
-You can find the package in Debian Testing (Trixie) and Debian Unstable, and in bookworm-backports (backports for Debian 12).
-You can also use the upstream packages.
+Incus is a recent fork from LXD.
+You can find the package in Debian 13 (Trixie) and newer.
+If it is not available on your host system, you can instead use the upstream packages.

 You can install incus with: